GSA/idmanagement.gov/_partners/trust-services.md

 ## Government Identity Services

 These organizations operate as Federal PKI Shared Service Providers (SSPs) for federal agencies.
 A subset of Federal PKI SSPs are commercial service providers managed by GSA.
 These SSPs are called [GSA PKI SSPs](https://www.idmanagement.gov/gsapkissp/).
 A GSA PKI SSP is a commercial PKI provider who has completed Federal PKI compliance activities to receive a certification authority certificate and is listed on the [GSA Multiple Award Schedule - 541519PKI](https://www.gsaelibrary.gsa.gov/ElibMain/sinDetails.do?scheduleNumber=MAS&specialItemNumber=541519PKI&executeQuery=YES){:target="_blank"}{:rel="noopener noreferrer"}.
 All SSPs operate Certification Authorities, are annually 3rd party audited, and maintain a FISMA Authorization To Operate (ATO).
-To request a copy of a specific system’s ATO, please contact FPKI at GSA.gov.
+To request a copy of a specific system’s ATO, please contact [fpki@gsa.gov](mailto:fpki@gsa.gov).

 Information on publicly trusted device certificates used for TLS (HTTPS) on the internet, recommendations on government configurations, and which PKI providers/Certification Authorities to use can be found at this [HTTPS guidance website](https://https.cio.gov/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.